Sandido/slackbot/README.md

 Dev Time = 3 hours to initial release.
 First time using Slack API and Azure Web Apps.<br>

 ## Iterative features post release:
-1. Multiple language input from a list of valid languages using '/translate from_language to_language text' format. <br> Dev Time = 0.5 hours.<br>
+1. Multiple language input from a list of valid languages using '/translate from_language to_language text' format. <br> Dev Time = 1 hours.<br>
 2. Secure signature for the translate-message with a wrapper, ensuring it accepts just the Slack bot I have setup.
-Required a bit of learning and testing. <br> Dev Time = 1 hour.<br>
+Required a bit of learning and testing. <br> Dev Time = 0.5 hours.<br>

 # Local Testing:
 If you want to run this code locally, you will need some extra setup.<br>